-$^{^{1}}$ A further complication that we will sidestep completely is that physicists will often use "vector" to mean both an absolute position and an offset from it-sort of like an edge in a graph-requiring n coordinates to represent the starting point of the vector and another n coordinates to represent the ending point.
+$^{1}$ A further complication that we will sidestep completely is that physicists will often use "vector" to mean both an absolute position and an offset from it-sort of like an edge in a graph-requiring n coordinates to represent the starting point of the vector and another n coordinates to represent the ending point.
 These vectors really do look like arrows at a particular position in space.
 Our vectors will be simpler, and always start at the origin.

-- 1. Yargh!
-Start at the olde hollow tree on Dead Man's Isle, if ye dare.

 - 2. Walk 10 paces north.

 - 3. Walk 5 paces east.

 - 4. Walk 20 paces south.

 - 5. Walk $6\sqrt{2}$ paces northwest.

 - 6. Dig 8 paces down.

 - 7. Climb back up 6 paces.
 There be the treasure, argh!